Aladdin and the Wonderful Lamp (1982 film): Plot

 With the help of the Genie of the lamp, Aladdin becomes a wealthy prince and asks the Sultan for his daughter's hand in marriage.
 Having already promised her to the Grand Wazir's son, the Sultan instead decrees that whichever of the two suitors brings him the best dowry, will marry Badral.

 Aladdin easily wins, while the Grand Wazir and his son are arrested for using stolen wealth to increase their dowry.
 Once married, Aladdin then uses the Genie of the lamp to build a grand palace for him and Badral.
 One day, however, while Aladdin and his friends are out hunting with the Sultan, the wizard from earlier dupes Aladdin's mother and Badral into trading him the lamp for a new one.

 With the lamp in his possession, he then wishes Aladdin's palace and all within it transported to his castle in Africa.
 Furious, the Sultan charges Aladdin with three days to rescue his daughter, otherwise Aladdin's friends will be executed.

 After losing his camel in the desert, Aladdin calls upon the Genie of the Ring that he still has.
 He warns however that he cannot undo the spell of the Genie of the lamp, but can transport Aladdin to where the palace is.
-The effort to do so, however, causes the ring to crumble.
+The effort to do so causes the ring to crumble.
 Once there, Aladdin reunites with Badral.
 The two defeat the wizard and use the lamp to undo his wish.
 Aladdin and the Wonderful Lamp ends with Aladdin and Badral sealing the lamp in a locked chest and disposing of its key.